 The original image is actually a little bit different, and was one of the 'gallery' images available through playing the game Metroid Prime on Gamecube.
 Thanks to the amazing help of a Planet Zebeth fan Christine Gardner, she was able to turn the 'bluer' parts green (because Metroids are GREEN, not blue!
 I still think that the original with a blue outline just looks silly), fix the teeth such that they were properly visible after changing the background from black to white, and elimiate the haze around the outside which I disliked.
-I didn't just use an arbitrary Metroid picture, I new the picture that I wanted, but had it modified such that I liked it even more than the original.
+I didn't just use an arbitrary Metroid picture, I knew the picture that I wanted, but had it modified such that I liked it even more than the original.
 In that respect, this is probably thus far a unique tattoo.
 However, I'm not one of the types who doesn't want others to copy this.
 The pic edited by Christine Gardner is available here for your own use.

 |Where/when did you get it done?

 At Iron Lotus in Winnipeg, Manitoba, on September 14th, 2013 (the touchup being done on January 18, 2014).
 The specific artist there is Aarom Hemmersbach, who has his own webpage available here.
 Give it a look-over if you're curious about other work that he's done.

 But I made sure that this tattoo parlour and artist was reputable, recommended by others I know in person, had high reviews elsewhere, and uses sterile needles and supplies.
 Nowadays this isn't nearly as much of a worry, since the worry about legal reprecussions will generally keep any reputable tattoo parlour from cutting corners in regards to safety and cleanliness.
 From my limited experience here however, it was very clean, professional, and the artists here did not hesitate to tell someone that a tattoo idea they may have is not suitable to be tattooed (as I heard multiple artists on different occasions talk other people out of tattoos that simply wouldn't work well).
 Aarom however loved the pic, and was confident that he could do a good job on it.